 This entourage of lovers of culture and art were as young as the emperor himself admiring nothing but the supreme values of artistic freedom, amorality and happiness – a sort of hippy revolution on steroids ie financed by the imperial treasury.

 This of course doesn’t mean that there was a lack of organization – there was even an elite corps, a sort of entourage of “Hitler Youth” in fact called the “Augustians” which numbered at least 500 or more, whose purpose it was to defend the emperor and spread his ideology.
 These were beautiful youths all of whom were of noble rank, dressed beautifully, with their own particular hairstyle, scented in perfumes and trained to applaud the palace performances night and day.

-As has already been mentioned, Nero undoubtedly had a great and deep level of culture – both through his lengthy tuition with Seneca as well as his continuous entourage of the artistic elite of the day, both Roman and foreign.
+Nero the artist As has already been mentioned, Nero undoubtedly had a great and deep level of culture – both through his lengthy tuition with Seneca as well as his continuous entourage of the artistic elite of the day, both Roman and foreign.